 GAAP consolidation rules are often compared to International Financial Reporting Standards (IFRS).
 Developed by the International Accounting Standards Board (IASB) and used by various countries around the world, IFRS accounting rules emphasize credible and accountable financial reporting.
 Below, we explore the similarities and differences between GAAP and the IFRS in the U.S.

-The table below outlines the key differences between GAAP and IFRS:
+Outlined below is the key differences between GAAP and IFRS:

 GAAP is rules-based, meaning it provides specific guidelines for accounting practices.